 The Right Pan

-As I mentioned above, you want the caramelized brown “stuff” to stick to the pan.
-So it wouldn’t make any sense to use a pan with a non stick surface.
-That only defeats the goal of creating that wonderful flavored fond.
-I have also read that you should stay away from cast iron pans because the iron reacts to food high in acid like red wine and gives off a metallic taste.
-Although I love cooking foods in my cast iron skillet, stay away if you are planning to make a pan sauce.
+I have also read that you should stay away from cast iron pans because the iron reacts to food high in acid, like red wine, and gives off a metallic taste.
+Although I love cooking foods in my cast iron skillet, stay away if you plan to make a pan sauce.

-Check out my article called Making Incredible Sauces At Home where I list some ways to obtain good quality stock and stock reductions.
-Also check out my Stock Reductions where I list the best source for quality stock reductions including demi glace, lobster stock, lamb stock, etc.
+Check out my article called Making Incredible Sauces At Home, where I list some ways to obtain good quality stock and stock reductions.
+Also, check out my stock reductions, where I list the best source for quality reductions, including demi glace, lobster stock, lamb stock, etc.

 How Much Liquid?

-Then there are the nights when I just don't have the time or energy to go the extra distance so I take some shortcuts and make a quick pan sauce.
+Then there are the nights when I don't have the time or energy to go the extra distance, so I take some shortcuts and make a quick pan sauce.
 It still tastes great and is better than no sauce at all.

 Making a Simple Pan Sauce, Step by Step